alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       When the sky changes quickly, due to a fast change of Time of Day or Cloud Coverage, you might notice the ambient light in the level taking a long time to adapt to that change.

       This would be an aspect of Lumen, the default global illumination method in new UE5 projects.
 Lumen's default settings can take a long time to adjust to changes in the scene.
+Note that UDS doesn't intefere with Lumen's settings itself.

       You can adjust that speed from a post process volume, in its Lumen Global Illumination section.
 The settings would be the ones for Update Speed.
 Note of course that increasing the speed will increase the GPU cost of Lumen.